EdinburghParkLife/ParkLifeToolkit/README.md

 * Click `Submit` then `Update action` to update the wording.

 Some questions have information about the park following them.
-To change this, do the exact same as above, but change the text in the `On recieve` section.
+To change this, do the exact same as above, but change the text in the `On Receive` section.

 ## Using the chatbot on a remote server